-(A)Description.
-The Extended Village District is located in three locations in the Town:

-- 500' deep along both sides of The Bend Road from the outer limit of the Greensboro Village District to the outer limit of the Greensboro Bend Village District - 500' deep along both sides of Cemetery Ridge Road from the outer limit of the Greensboro Village District eastward to the junction of Young Road - 500' deep along both sides of Route 16 from the outer limit of the Greensboro Bend Village District north to the junction of Young Road

-(B) Purpose.
-The Extended Village District is established to:

-- 1. Allow for and promote residential expansion adjacent to both Greensboro and Greensboro Bend Villages. - 2.
-Provide a more gradual transition in minimum lot sizes from the existing Village Districts (.5 acre) to the Rural District (10 acres).
+- (A) Description.
+The Extended Village District is located in three locations in the Town: - 1.
+500' deep along both sides of The Bend Road from the outer limit of the Greensboro Village District to the outer limit of the Greensboro Bend Village District - 2.
+500' deep along both sides of Cemetery Ridge Road from the outer limit of the Greensboro Village District eastward to the junction of Young Road - 3.
+500' deep along both sides of Route 16 from the outer limit of the Greensboro Bend Village District north to the junction of Young Road - (B) Purpose.
+The Extended Village District is established to: - 1.
+Allow for and promote residential expansion adjacent to both Greensboro and Greensboro Bend Villages. - 2.
+Provide a more gradual transition in minimum lot sizes from the existing Village Districts (0.5 acres) to the Rural District (10 acres).

-C) Permitted Uses (D) Conditional Uses Dwelling, Single Family Dwelling, Two Family Accessory Dwelling Unit [see §4.2] Accessory Use or Structure Agriculture [see §3.6] Forestry [see §3.6] Home Child Care1 Home Occupation [see §4.7] Residential Care or Group Home2 Signs up to 6 sq. ft.
-Agriculture Accessory Uses Club, private or camp Essential Service Home Business [see §4.5] Professional Services Signs larger than 6 sq. ft.
+C) Permitted Uses

+- 1. Dwelling, Single Family

+- 2. Dwelling, Two Family

+- 3. Accessory Dwelling Unit [see §4.2]

+- 4. Accessory Use or Structure

+- 5. Agriculture [see §3.6]

+- 6. Forestry [see §3.6]

+- 7. Home Child Care1

+- 8. Home Occupation [see §4.7]

+- 9. Residential Care or Group Home2

+- 10. Signs up to 6 sq. ft.

+- 11. Agriculture Accessory Uses